Grinnell College: Athletics

-In February 2005, Grinnell became the first Division III school featured in a regular season basketball game by the ESPN network family in 30 years when it faced off against the Beloit Buccaneers on ESPN2.
+In February 2005, the Grinnell Pioneers men's basketball team became the first Division III school featured in a regular season basketball game by the ESPN network family in 30 years when it faced off against the Beloit Buccaneers on ESPN2.
 Grinnell lost 86–85.
-Grinnell College's basketball team attracted ESPN due to the team's run and gun style of playing basketball, known in Grinnell simply as "The System."
+Grinnell College's basketball team attracted ESPN due to the team's run and gun style of playing basketball, known in Grinnell simply as "The System".
 Coach Dave Arseneault originated the Grinnell System that incorporates a continual full-court press, a fast-paced offense, an emphasis on offensive rebounding, a barrage of three-point shots and substitutions of five players at a time every 35 to 40 seconds.
 This allows a higher average playing time for more players than the "starters" and suits the Division III goals of scholar-athletes.
 "The System" has been criticized for not teaching the principles of defense.
-However, under "The System," Grinnell has won three conference championships over the past ten years and have regularly placed in the top half of the conference.
+However, under "The System", Grinnell has won three conference championships over the past ten years and have regularly placed in the top half of the conference.
 Coach Arseneault's teams have set numerous NCAA scoring records and several individuals on the Grinnell team have led the nation in scoring or assists.

 On November 19, 2011, Grinnell player Griffin Lentsch set a new Division III individual scoring record in a game against Principia College.
 The 6 ft 4 in guard scored 89 points, besting the old record of 77, also set by a Pioneers player—Jeff Clement—in 1998.
 Lentsch made 27 of his 55 shots, including 15 three-pointers as Grinnell won the high-scoring game 145 to 97.
 On November 20, 2012, Grinnell's Jack Taylor broke Lentsch's scoring record, as well as the records for NCAA and collegiate scoring, in a 179–104 victory over Faith Baptist Bible College.
 Taylor scored 138 points on 108 shots, along with 3 rebounds, 6 turnovers and 3 steals.
 Taylor went 27 for 71 from behind the arc.
 Taylor scored 109 points in a November 2013 game against Crossroads College to become the first player in NCAA history to have two 100-point games.